Gender pay gap: Calculation

 The non-adjusted gender pay gap or gender wage gap is typically the median or mean average difference between the remuneration for all working men and women in the sample chosen.
 It is usually represented as either a percentage or a ratio of the "difference between average gross hourly [or annual] earnings of male and female employees as % of male gross earnings".

+The pay gap may be measured using different metrics: some studies compare the hourly wages of all workers, while others restrict the analysis to full-time, year-round workers.
+A 2025 analysis by the Pew Research Center found that in the United States, women earned about 85% of what men earned across hourly earnings (full- and part-time included).

-Some countries use only the full-time working population for the calculation of national gender gaps.
+Some countries use only the full-time working population to calculate national gender gaps.
 Others are based on a sample from the entire working population of a country (including part-time workers), in which case the full-time equivalent (FTE) is used to obtain the remuneration for an equal amount of paid hours worked.

 Non-governmental organizations apply the calculation to various samples.
 Some share how the calculation was performed and on which data set.
 The gender pay gap can, for example, be measured by ethnicity, by city, by job, or within a single organization.